 If you took any goods out of your business or have included any costs in your expenses that were for personal reasons, then enter this figure now.
 However if you worked out your allowable business expenses and adjusted for any personal use of goods or services, then you can leave this box blank.

-If you have submitted a tax return before and showed a trading loss, then you can choose to set this off against any profits you have made in 2018/2019 here.
-It will go towards reducing your tax bill.
+If you have submitted a tax return before and showed a trading loss, then you can choose to set this off against any profits you have made in the current tax year here – it will go towards reducing your tax bill.

-If you received income in your business, but it does not relate to what you actually sell, enter those amounts in this box, that includes the declaring the new enterprise allowance.
+If you received income in your business, but it does not relate to what you actually sell, enter those amounts in this box, which includes declaring the new enterprise allowance.

-If your business has made a loss, then there are four options on how you can use it:
+If your business has made a loss, then there are four main ways you can use it:

 You cannot use options 1 and 2 if you use the cash basis for your short tax return.

 This page is only for CIS registered subcontractors.
 If you are a CIS subcontractor then add up all the deductions made from your payments by the contractors you worked for during the tax year.
 The deductions will be included on your deduction statements that you must legally be provided with.
 If you make an entry here, don’t forget to include in your ‘turnover’ your gross receipts from all contractors.